microsoft/ELL/INSTALL.md

-# Building the Embedded Machine Learning Libraries (EMLL) using CMake
+# Building the Embedded Learning Libraries (ELL) using CMake

 Prerequisites
 =============